bil/licorice/docs/html/_sources/install/python.rst.txt

 Installing Python and virtualenv
 ******************************************************************************

 We support a few different options for installing Python.
+The `install/env_setup.sh` script will install Python via pyenv as described below.
 Of course, you're welcome to use any other method that you prefer as well.
 We do recommend that you use a `virtual environment <https://docs.python.org/3/library/venv.html>`_ no matter how Python is installed.

 Pyenv
 ===============================================================================